 Students who must leave school early or during regular school hours must provide written documentation from the parent/guardian stating the time the student needs to be dismissed, the name of any person other than the parent/guardian who will be picking up the student, and the reason an early dismissal is necessary.
 A student who is being dismissed from school early must be signed out by the parent/guardian or designated person at the school office.
 Any student who is dismissed 1.5 hours or more before the end of regular school hours will be considered absent for half of the school day.
-Leaving school early without permission will result in strong disciplinary action.
+Leaving school early without permission will result in strong disciplinary action from administration.

-Family Vacations and Approved Educational Trips
+Family Vacations, Approved Educational Trips, Approved Arts Activities

-Educational trips shall be approved only when there is a clear relationship to the curriculum of the school and when the school principal, in consultation with the student's teachers, certifies the assignments provided and the means for the evaluation of the student's work.
+Educational trips shall be approved only when there is a clear relationship to the curriculum of the school and when the school principal, in consultation with the student's teachers and/or Arts Director, certifies the assignments provided and the means for the evaluation of the student's work.
 School work for an approved educational trip shall be included in grades issued for the time missed at school.
 Students who do not complete the assigned work shall receive no credit for the time missed.
 Family vacations will not be approved if the student has failing grades, excessive tardies, an attendance improvement plan and/or is in danger of not receiving credit for a class(es) due to excessive absences.
-Family vacations and approved educational trips will be limited to 5 school days per school year.
+Family vacations, approved educational trips, and approved arts activities will be limited to 5 school days missed per school year.